-he Exo Terra Monsoon humidifier is effective and has good reviews.
+The Exo Terra Misting System is very reliable and has good reviews on Amazon.com.
 It sits outside the tank and pumps a fine mist inside through a hose.
 It’s a programmable humidifier, so it’s automatic.
-You will need a hygrometer, which are sold by Exo Terra and Inkbird.
-You could also use a handheld spray bottle.
+You’ll need a hygrometer, which is sold by Exo Terra and Inkbird, but you could use a handheld spray bottle.

 What’s the Best Snake Humidifier?